Configuration

 Heap size

-The LLEXT subsystem needs a static heap to be allocated for extension related data.
-The following option controls this allocation.
+The LLEXT subsystem needs a heap to be allocated for extension related data.
+The following option controls this allocation, when allocating a static heap.

 CONFIG_LLEXT_HEAP_SIZE